Last Updated on January 18, 2026 by Denise Leo

 Fast Facts about Merle Pomeranians

-• Then a lifetime of everyday expenses and all the extras to look after possible multiple, severe health conditions.
+- Then, a lifetime of everyday expenses and all the extras to look after multiple, severe health conditions.

-• They may be partly/completely deaf and/or blind from birth or become that way at an early age.
+- They may be partially or completely deaf and/or blind from birth or develop these conditions at an early age.

-• Because they have been possibly crossbred, they can be bigger than a traditional purebred Pomeranian.
-Lack the correct double coat, have a long muzzle, flat feet, and largish ears.
+- Because they may have been crossbred, they can be larger than a traditional purebred Pomeranian.
+They lack the correct double coat and have a long muzzle, flat feet, and large ears.

-• Merle is a dominant gene, not one that’s recessive.
+- Merle is a dominant gene, not a recessive one.

-Pomeranians and all other breeds with this specific merle gene tend to stand out because their coats can have some incredible colours, spots, and blotches all over and often appeal to a buyer wanting something unusual.
-In the previous two decades, Pomeranians have become vastly more popular, partly because of the unique qualities and colours of their coats.
+Pomeranians and all other breeds with this specific merle gene tend to stand out because their coats can feature some incredible colours, spots, and blotches all over, and often appeal to buyers seeking something unusual.
+Over the past two decades, Pomeranians have become vastly more popular, partly due to the unique qualities and colors of their coats.

-A serious health controversy surrounds all merle dogs, so no owner should consider it lightly.
-Any dog with merle attributes has an extremely high potential of being blind and/or deaf when first born.
+All merle dogs are subject to serious health controversy, so no owner should consider them lightly.
+Any dog with merle attributes has an extremely high potential of being born blind and/or deaf.

-Others might not be born with such isolating conditions but may face these down the track.
-A blue merle Pomeranian can also have reproductive problems and heart and skeletal troubles.
+Others might not be born with such isolating conditions but may face them down the track.
+A blue merle Pomeranian can also experience reproductive problems and issues with its heart and skeletal system.

 All reputable breeders know they should never, under any circumstances, breed two Merle parents together because the puppies born to such parents face an enormous probability of suffering severe health issues.